What is the core set of theories of the evolutionary biology according to Charles Darwin?

 Mechanism:

-An entire set of chromosomes is duplicated, often due to errors in meiosis or cell division.
-The organism ends up with extra full copies of its genome.
+An entire set of chromosomes is duplicated, often due to errors in meiosis or mitosis.

-Genome duplications provide a huge amount of new genetic material (massive gene duplication), enabling major evolutionary innovations.
-They are especially common in plants, where they often leas to new species.
+Provide a huge amount of new genetic material (massive gene duplication), may create new species.

 Chromosome Inversion: Mechanism and Significance for Evolution